Paddy McGuinness: Channel 4

 In 2006, McGuinness guest hosted The Paul O'Grady Show.
 He presented the entertainment series Hotel GB in 2012.
 In 2013 McGuinness presented Paddy's TV Guide.
 In 2014 McGuinness narrated the three-part charity series Stars at Your Service for Channel 4.
 In 2015, he presented the Channel 4 daytime game show series Benchmark for 30 episodes as well as five celebrity editions.

+From April 2023, he hosted new reality show Tempting Fortune, which was renewed for a second series in 2024.

+In August 2023, Channel 4 announced McGuinness as presenter for Don't Look Down in aid of Stand Up to Cancer.

 ITV

-In 2007 McGuinness presented Raiders of the Lost Archive.
+In 2007, McGuinness presented Raiders of the Lost Archive.
 From 2010 until 2019, McGuinness hosted the ITV dating show Take Me Out.
 He was a guest presenter of This Morning in 2010, a role to which he returned in 2011.
 He hosted the second series of 71 Degrees North with Charlotte Jackson in 2011.
 In 2012, he hosted Paddy's Show and Telly.
 The show returned for a second special in 2013.
 McGuinness hosted the comedy panel show Mad Mad World for seven episodes in 2012.
 Two episodes were recorded but never aired.
 McGuinness was one of the presenters of Christmas telethon Text Santa.
 In 2012 and 2013, McGuinness co-hosted one hour of the telethon with Christine Bleakley, although Alesha Dixon was his co-presenter for the 2014 appeal.

-In 2013 McGuinness co-presented talent show series Your Face Sounds Familiar with Alesha Dixon.
+In 2013, McGuinness co-presented talent show series Your Face Sounds Familiar with Alesha Dixon.
 In 2014, McGuinness co-hosted the Saturday night game show Amazing Greys alongside Angela Rippon.
 In 2015, he regularly starred in the ITV2 comedy show The Keith Lemon Sketch Show.